Eliasyoussef47/Configs/README.md

 # Configs
 A simple way to save the configurations of a C# app as a json file.

+The json file(s) is saved in AppData/Local and there is currently no way to change that.
 # How to use
 Before we start, install the package from NuGet.